Regent: Southeast Asia

 In the Philippines – specifically, the University of Santo Tomas – the Father Regent, who must be a Dominican priest and is often also a teacher, serves as the institution's spiritual head.
-They also form the Council of Regents that serves as the highest administrative council of the university.
+They also form the Council of Regents that serves as the highest administrative body of the university.

 Africa

-In Eswatini, where succession to the throne is not immediate, the Ndlovukati, a position similar to queen mother, rules as regent until the new king is determined.
+In Eswatini, where succession to the throne is not immediate, the Ndlovukati (similar to a queen mother) rules as regent until the new king is determined.

-Elsewhere, in Lagos, Nigeria, the Erelu Kuti rules the kingdom as regent whenever there isn't an Oba of Lagos.
-Much like in Eswatini, succession to the throne is not immediate, and the Erelu Kuti (a functionary of high rank in her own right) is charged with serving as its custodian until a replacement to the previous Oba is crowned.
+In Lagos, Nigeria, the subnational Erelu Kuti rules the kingdom as regent whenever there is no Oba of Lagos.
+Much like in Eswatini, succession to the throne of Lagos is not immediate, and the Erelu Kuti (a high ranking functionary in her own right) is charged with serving as custodian until a successor is crowned.
+The use of a regency is also common in Southwestern states, predominantly Ondo and Ekiti.